 Exercising a constitutional jurisdiction requires sound judgment, and sometimes judicial courage.
-Sitting on the UK Supreme Court, on the Judicial Committee of the Privy Council, on the European Court of Human Legislation protecting fundamental rights may also require the courts to adjudicate on questions which raise controversial social or moral issues, particularly if the government or legislature has been reluctant to address them.

-The courts have no option but to deal with the cases brought before them, and to develop legal doctrine in order to decide them.
-Rights and on the Hong Kong Court of Final Appeal, I have found that similar problems lie at the heart of this aspect of the judicial task in democracies around the world.
+Sitting on the UK Supreme Court, on the Judicial Committee of the Privy Council, on the European Court of Human Rights and on the Hong Kong Court of Final Appeal, I have found that similar problems lie at the heart of this aspect of the judicial task in democracies around the world.
 We judges can learn from our shared experience, and benefit from our mutual support.
-The generosity of Your Highness in holding these lectures commemorating your late father promotes this exchange of ideas, and reminds us of an outstanding example to follow. Č
+The generosity of Your Highness in holding these lectures commemorating your late father promotes this exchange of ideas, and reminds us of an outstanding example to follow.